There are two main subject options in the Jazz programme:

 A maximum of five minutes of playing or singing time has been reserved for each applicant.
 The Board may not listen to the song in its entirety.

 Based on the scores given for the first stage, the Board will invite a maximum of 15 applicants to the second stage of the entrance examination.
-Applicants invited to the second stage will be notified by e-mail.
+Information on the results of the first stage will be sent by email.

-The second stage of the entrance examination will be held on site at the Sibelius Academy in Helsinki.
+The second stage of the entrance examination will be held on site at the Sibelius Academy in Helsinki during week 19 (beginning 8 May 2023).

 It includes the following sub-tests: